BPN Advice Newsletter Policies

 also subscribe to BPN or who might receive a forwarded newsletter from

-someone who does.
+a subscriber.
 We don't want to hurt anyone's feelings.
 It's best to

 not include details in your question that would allow people to recognize